jensraaby/today-i-learned/scala/http-tls-client-auth-with-finagle.md

 import java.security.KeyStore
 import javax.net.ssl.{KeyManagerFactory, SSLContext}

-import com.twitter.finagle.netty3.Netty3TransporterTLSConfig
-import com.twitter.finagle.ssl.Engine

 val pathToP12 = "/path/to/a/p12"
 val keyPassword = "my$3cr3t"

+val pathToTrustStore = "/path/to/certs.jks"
+val trustStorePassword = "some-password-probably-changeit"

-def newNetty3TransporterTLSConfig(hostnameToVerify: Option[String]) = {
+def sslContext = {
-    val inputStream = new FileInputStream(new File(pathToP12))
+    // load the P12 from disk and decrypt it into a KeyStore val keyStoreInputStream = new FileInputStream(new File(pathToP12))
     val ks = KeyStore.getInstance("PKCS12")
-    ks.load(inputStream, keyPassword.toCharArray)
+    ks.load(keyStoreInputStream, keyPassword.toCharArray)

-    val kmf = KeyManagerFactory.getInstance(KeyManagerFactory.getDefaultAlgorithm)
+    // a KeyManagerFactory takes the KeyStore and can provide an array of KeyManagers val kmf = KeyManagerFactory.getInstance(KeyManagerFactory.getDefaultAlgorithm)
     kmf.init(ks, keyPassword.toCharArray)

+    // similarly to the key, we need to load a TrustStore to verify the server certificate val trustStoreInputStream = new FileInputStream(new File(pathToTrustStore))
+    val trustStore = KeyStore.getInstance("JKS")
+    trustStore.load(trustStoreInputStream, trustStorePassword.toCharArray)

+    val tmf = TrustManagerFactory.getInstance(TrustManagerFactory.getDefaultAlgorithm)
+    tmf.init(trustStore)

-    val serverContext = SSLContext.getInstance("TLS")
+    // the sslContext needs the array of KeyManagers and TrustManagers val tlsSslContext = SSLContext.getInstance("TLS")
-    serverContext.init(kmf.getKeyManagers, null, null)

-    def newFinagleSslEngine = new Engine(serverContext.createSSLEngine())

-	new Netty3TransporterTLSConfig(Function.const(finagleSslEngine), hostnameToVerify)
+    tlsSslContext.init(kmf.getKeyManagers, tmf.getTrustManagers, new SecureRandom())
+    tlsSslContext
 }

+val client = Http.client
+		.withTransport.tls(sslContext)
+		.newService("some-host-name:8080")

 ```

-This is not pretty - this is the sort of thing I wish all HTTP libraries would abstract away.
-Maybe Twitter don't do much TLS authentication over HTTP, but it is boilerplate code and a bit of a pain to test.
+This is not that pretty - it is the sort of thing I wish all HTTP libraries would abstract away (Python requests does, and the Play Framework does a pretty good job too).